 document.body.append(button);

-element, by passing it as the third argument to customElements.define
+To do this, pass the native element constructor as the third argument to customElements.define

 xxxxxxxxxx

-import {r} from './dist/Solarite.js';
+import h from './dist/Solarite.min.js';

 class LineItem extends HTMLElement {